-- Prepare yourself to work safely... concentrate, be aware of what's happening around you and stay alert. - To prevent incidents and injuries, look for hazards, and control or remove them when you find them. - Always wear the correct PPE for the job that you are doing. - Follow safe work practices, use proper procedures and eliminate careless habits. - Be prepared to act quickly and effectively in emergencies. - If you and your coworkers stay alert and follow safe work practices, you can help ensure that everyone goes home injury-free at the end of every day.
+Prepare yourself to work safely... concentrate, be aware of what's happening around you and stay alert.

+- To prevent incidents and injuries, look for hazards, and control or remove them when you find them. - Follow safe work practices, use proper procedures and eliminate careless habits. - Be prepared to act quickly and effectively in an emergency. - If you and your coworkers stay alert and follow safe work practices, you can help ensure that everyone goes home injury-free at the end of the day.